bamidev/browser-window/README.md

 # Browser Window

 _Browser Window_ is a simple Rust crate for utilizing a browser engine to create a graphical user interface.
-Just like [Electron.js](https://www.electronjs.org/), you can build your GUI with HTML, CSS & JS, or simply have some browser functionality at your disposal.
+Just like [Electron.js](https://www.electronjs.org/), you can build your GUI with HTML, CSS & JS, or simply have some basic browser functionality at your disposal.
 _Browser Window_ was born from the lack of a good and simple Electron alternative for Rust.
-There are other crates out there doing a similar thing, but they lack a few important key features.

-Other alternatives tend to depend on the target platform's native browser engine(s), initially intended to have something that works _out-of-the-box_.
-However, nowadays that is really only true for macOS.
-Moreover, claims of _small memory footprints_ are being made, with no actual evidence to back that up.
-This is quite deceiving really, as when you are using your platform's browser engine, this may only mean that the engine's memory resides in _another process_.

-And then you still run into issues of portability because different browser engines support different HTML/JS/CSS features.
-So using _one_ browser engine for all platforms should actually be desired if portability is of a concern.
-If you don't use platform dependent JavaScript (or Rust), and it works, it works everywhere.
-End of story.

 ## Design Principles